 The Project Management Institute’s Talent Gap report estimates that almost 88 million project manager jobs would need to be filled by 2027.
 If the demand were spread equally across the 10-year time frame, that would translate to almost nine million jobs being posted worldwide each year.

-If you’re new to project management and before you look for jobs for project managers, it’s a good idea to start by discussing what a project manager does.
+If you’re someone new to project management, before you look for jobs for project managers, it’s a good idea to start by discussing what a project manager does.

 Project manager job description

 Project managers play the most prominent role in project planning, executing, monitoring, controlling, and closing projects.
 They are responsible for the oversight and management of project scope, project team, and resources.
 Their primary goal is to ensure that the projects selected are successful.

 PMI’s ninth edition salary survey shows that the annual U.S. project manager makes a median salary of $108,200.
 A certified Project Management Professional (PMP) makes $111,000, with a salary ranging from $95,000 as a new project manager, up to and an average of $133,000 with over 20 years of experience.